 Stardom Ke Side Effects: Ranu Mondal Memes Take Internet By Storm

-That's the thing about the social media - it can make anyone a star!
+That's the thing about social media - it can make anyone a star!
 Remember how Priya Varrier - the wink girl, became a sensation on all social media platforms?
 Be it Twitter, Facebook or Instagram, each and everyone was sharing her 'wink' video.
-Later, Ranu Mondal came into the picture as soon as her singing video got viral on internet.
+Later, Ranu Mondal came into the picture as soon as a video of her singing went viral on the internet.
 Soon, she was given a platform to sing by music director Himesh Reshammiya and stardom knocked at her door!

 But as they say, handling fame is not everyone's cup of tea.
 Something similar happened with Ranu Mondal.
 Recently, a video of hers hit the internet, wherein she can be seen getting agitated as a lady approaches her to pose for a selfie.
 Many netizens slammed her reaction towards the lady and started trolling the singing sensation!